 We will then study the exponential sums

 where $V_a=\Delta^{-1}(a)$, viewed as functions of $(h,a)\in k^n\times W(k)$.

-\begin{remark} Readers who are mostly interested in the case of Theorem~\ref{th-algebraic-dependency} may assume that~$K$ and~$L$ are chosen so that $t_L(x)=\chi(g(x))$ for a given invertible function~$g$, which is adapted to the stratification~$\mcW=\{W\}$, and some non-trivial multiplicative character~$\chi$.
+\begin{remark} Readers who are mostly interested in the case of Theorem~\ref{th-algebraic-dependency} may assume that~$K$ and~$L$ are chosen so that $t_L(x)=\chi(g(x))$ for a given invertible function~$g$ and some non-trivial multiplicative character~$\chi$, which is adapted to the stratification~$\mcW=\{W\}$.
 More precisely, to satisfy the last conditions on~$K$ (the semiperversity and the fact that the weights are $\leq 0$), we should take